 I’m ready to hear the answers to these two questions!

 At the beginning of this article, I stated that you don’t have to do this alone.
 I meant it.
-After completing a Baseline to Benchmark Forum, Donna shared this with me
+After completing the Voice of BOLD Business Exchange, Donna shared this with me

 “There is a weight off of my shoulders because I have a usable mission and vision statement as well as clear strengths of the business.
 The application process is short.
 It is insightful.
 And when we have a video call meeting, together we’ll add depth and begin the process of getting clear about what you need in your business right now.
 At the least, you’ll have committed a small block of time to developing your business.
 At the most, you’ll gain realizations that inform priorities and business goals.”